vanniagm/Fast_fashion/README.md

 # README

- 1st draft analysis for the popular fast-fashion retail stores: Zara, H&M, Topshop, Forever21.
+ 1st draft on analytics for the popular fast-fashion retail stores: Zara, H&M, Topshop, Forever21 from social media.

  This repo contains